dndyprd/database-sql/README.md

-# database-sql
+# SQL Practice: All About Database
-SQL Practice: All About Database
+This repository contains for MySQL practice code